- All the powertrains

 The 2019 Ford F-150 hangs on to its best-selling truck title with a bevy of powertrains, thousands of build possibilities, and a seemingly endless reserve of truck bona fides.

-The 2019 Ford F-150 proves that the title of “best-selling” doesn’t have to mean “sellout.”
+The 2019 Ford F-150 pickup truck proves that the title of “best-selling” doesn’t have to mean “sellout.”
 The F-150 makes few compromises on its way to excellent towing, comfort, and safety; it’s the best among full-size trucks in those regards.

 It didn’t choose the luxury-wagon life, but in King Ranch and Limited trim, it pulls it off convincingly.

 Back with only minor changes for the new model year, the 2019 Ford F-150 sells in XL, XLT, Lariat, King Ranch, Platinum, and Limited trim.
+Oh, and there's a performance Raptor edition, if you're interested in Baja bounding.

 We give it a 6.5 out of 10, well above average for a vehicle with relatively low fuel economy and styling that hasn’t changed, really, since the Nixon years.
 (Richard, not Cynthia.)
 (Read more about how we rate cars.)